Will Drinking Alcohol Ever Go Out of Fashion?

 Med Camp, held before the commencement of Year 1 Medical School, was run by the existing medical students.
 As a 16-year-old, one of three daughters, from an all-girl school, this was my introduction to university life.
 Alcohol consumption was excessive, and there were many casualties that week, with trainee doctors getting hands-on experience caring for their sick colleagues.

 As a university student and young doctor, alcohol consumption revolved around social activities, rather than at home, due to financial constraints and constantly studying for exams.
-Surgical training meant my life evolved around studying into my thirties.
+Surgical training meant my life revolved around studying into my thirties.
 Even with exams behind me, fortunately, the demands of my profession curtailed my alcohol consumption.

 During my thirties and forties, my income increased, and I could afford a good wine at a restaurant or with an evening meal at home.
 As I matured, I overindulged less often but enjoyed a couple of glasses of wine regularly.